-The members and the Board of Directors recognize that the process of enhancing marine safety and environmental protection is, and must be, a continuum.
-The Board votes to establish the Responsible Carrier Program and to require participation in the program as a condition of membership in AWO were milestones, not an ending.
-The members of AWO are committed to making the Responsible Carrier Program a living document and a continuing process: incorporating lessons learned and new technological developments into the program; considering, debating, and adopting suggestions to improve, strengthen, and build upon the program; and maintaining a constant fix on the program's underlying objectives to improve industry safety and environmental protection.
+AWO members recognize that the process of enhancing marine safety and environmental protection is, and must be, a continuum.
+The Board votes to establish the Responsible Carrier Program and to require compliance with the RCP as a condition of membership in AWO were milestones on a journey that continues.
+The members of AWO are committed to making the Responsible Carrier Program a living document and a continuing process: incorporating lessons learned and new technological developments into the program; considering, debating, and adopting suggestions to improve, strengthen, and build upon the program; and, maintaining a constant fix on the underlying objective of improving industry safety and environmental protection.